Man with knife stabs 3 people inside Virginia plasma center

 Sloan said that the attack happened as patrons were inside donating blood.

-Hospital officials said Thursday that one male was in critical condition, a female was in fair condition and a female was in good condition.
+A spokesman for a Petersburg hospital that received three patients after the attack said Friday morning that one male in critical condition had been transferred elsewhere.
+A female was in fair condition and another female was in good condition, Southside Regional Medical Center spokesman Brandon Seier said.

 Petersburg Police said in a tweet that at least one victim’s injuries were considered life-threatening.

 Irene Banks told WWBT that police praised her daughter, a manager there, as a “hero” for stopping the attacker before officers arrested him.